 This article provides you everything you need to know to select the best digital piano.

 Selecting the appropriate digital piano can be a daunting task.
 Whether you are an experienced pianist, or just beginning, there is a digital piano that you will surely love.
 We'll first outline a few features to consider when buying a digital piano.
 Then we'll provide you with a few of our recommendations at each price point.
-I've provide a summary table below.

 There's a surprisingly large divide between imitation electronic keyboards and a respectable digital piano.
-If you are going to be working exclusively with a DAW (desktop audio workstation), you'll want to stay focused on the smaller midi electronic keyboards.
+If you are going to be working exclusively with a DAW (digital audio workstation), you'll want to stay focused on the smaller midi electronic keyboards.
 If instead, you want the beautiful, realistic sound of a digital piano, here's what to look for:

 The number of keys on a digital piano may not seem like that big of a deal, but take it from me, a lack of keys will only end with frustration.
 A lot of music is written for acoustic pianos with 88 keys.
 You don't want to find yourself two years down the road pulling your hair out as you try to play Mozart's Rondo alla Turca on a 61 key keyboard.

 The number of keys is crucial if you want to play pieces that were written for acoustic pianos.

 I highly recommend purchasing something with 88 keys.
 While a smaller number of keys will result in a smaller footprint, the limitations will outweigh the benefits.
 Only buy smaller keyboards if you completely understand the limitations and are happy with size reduction.
 If you are a beginner go with 88 keys - while you may not take advantage of the full range in your first year you will need the extra keys as you progress.